a327ex/www/content/posts/community_management.md

 I personally think that Blizzard deserves it, I really don't think there's a company that I actively dislike more than them.
 But from the perspective of a developer this is a perfect example of what a status-led individual in his position might do if they decide they really don't like you.

-People like this, who have been in this environment suffused with power for so long, have very little concept in their heads of a developer who would disagree with bending to their will because they don't understand people who would willingly reject power and status, since they wouldn't do it themselves.
-And because plenty of developers are willing to go along with this they have been trained over the years to think and behave from this very status hungry perspective.

 What this all means is that when it comes to influencers, if the only types that existed were the normal guys then everything would be fine.
 As a developer you'd be able to interact with them to your heart's content and all would be well.
 But because there are a lot of status hungry ones out there, once you agree to interact with a normal one, you signal to the hungry ones that you're a status dispenser.